Ap3rtur3/vue-event-registry/README.md

 ##### Unique events

-Unique events will be persisted until the page is reloaded and a new vue root instance is created.
+Unique events can only be emitted once until the page is reloaded and a new vue root instance is created.

 ```javascript
 export default {